MaryBennah/Group-1-phase-4-project/README.md

 |`neutral`| 0.76 | 0.70 | 0.73 |

 ### 5.2 Random Forest Classifier
-A random forest classifier was built to analyse the same features and classify the tweets into one f the three classes.
+A random forest classifier was built to analyze the same features and classify the tweets into one of the three classes.
 In this case, the sentiment labels were converted to numbers using a label encoder since a random forest model can only work with numerical data.<br>
 negative -> 0 <br>
 neutral -> 1 <br>
 positive -> 2 <br>